-This switch turns on the passenger compartment lighting as follows: Press one time-half of the lamps lights up.
-Press two times-all the passenger compartment lighting lights up.
-Press and hold by 3 seconds - to turn off passenger compartment lighting.
+This switch turns on the passenger compartment lighting as follows: Press button once- after 3 seconds, all lamps will illuminate at 50% intensity.
+Press twice- after 3 seconds, all the passenger compartment lights will illuminate at 100% intensity.
+Press three or more times - switching between interval of 3 seconds the light intensity decreases from 100% to 50% and vice versa.

+Press and hold button for 3 seconds - to turn off passenger compartment lighting.

-Night Lighting
+Night Lighting (Option)

-This switch has two positions, on and off.
+This switch has two positions, ON and OFF.
 Activation of the night lighting turns on the lamps illuminating the gangway, which are located under the seats.